Moody…

 I found Llewyn’s story moving and compelling.

 American Hustle seemed to me a movie about hair.
-It seems to be claiming that people at this time really wore their hair like this; it was not.
+It seems to be claiming that people at this time really wore their hair like this.
+It was not.
 I was there, and I know.
 Hair, as it is shown in the movie, was rare, and would be noticed and mocked.
 It’s crazy-person hair.
 Okay, I have seen some elaborate combovers; that was realistic.
 Aside from the hair, the production design had a bloated, oily quality (especially noticeable in the posters; I first thought it was the Donald Trump Story, from the Jeremy Renner posters).

 As for the clothes, I can’t say I’ve ever seen anyone walk around with décolletage down to their navel all the time, as in Amy Adams’ character.
 I mean, all the time, every outfit!
 Formal, business casual, sporty… all had the same décolletage!
 Did the character shop at a specialty clothing store, where every outfit had this crazy décolletage?
 Frontless Frocks?
-Sartorial Sterna? (that’s the plural of sternum) Classy Cleavage? (though, to be perfectly honest, Amy Adams has the tidy, discreet physique that doesn’t lend itself to interesting or dramatic cleavage)
+Sartorial Sterna? (that’s the plural of sternum) Classy Cleavage? (though, to be perfectly honest, Amy Adams has a tidy, discreet physique that doesn’t lend itself to interesting or dramatic cleavage)

 As for the plot, the “hustle” part seems to only happen in the end.
 The rest of the movie seemed full of odd pseudo-improvised dialog, with weird repetitions and boring language.
 Mrs. Basch noted the resemblance to Scorsese movies (cf. Taxi Driver).
 I was also reminded of actor friends of mine taking acting classes in the “Meisner” style, where they did these repetition exercises.
 I was never trained that way (I did straight “method”), but Hustle sounded like those exercises; actors can be very excited about what they do in class, and tend to repeat it in bars, afterward.